 Unfortunately, repairing a frozen evaporator can be difficult.
 You should contact a licensed, experienced HVAC technician to resolve the issue.
 If your air conditioner isn’t cooling, these experts can usually fix it in minutes.

-Refrigerant is required for your air conditioner to function correctly.
+- Look For A Refrigerant Leak: Refrigerant is required for your air conditioner to function correctly.
 It is a chemical that circulates in both your indoor and outdoor systems.
 The primary purpose of refrigerants is to remove heat and humidity from indoor air before it is vented outside.
-Contact your nearest AC tune-up in Magnolia, Tx, for expert services.
+Contact your nearest AC tune-up in Magnolia, TX, for expert services.